JCarpenter-WPI/CS573-Final-Project-Proposal/README.md

  * What is the diversity of corporate relations office types represented by NACRO members?
  * Are there geographic patterns to the level of corporate engagement?

- These questions translate into the following tasks:
+ These questions translate into the following tasks and sub-tasks:

  1. Map of institutions